GALVESTON — Look, we love the Texas coast just as much as anyone, but this is just something to keep in mind.

 Recall the case that shocked Texas in 2016 when a man contracted the infection in Galveston.

-This is not to say to avoid to beach.
-Looking at the map from Texas Beach Watch, current levels for most of Galveston Island are low, but with a few hot spots to avoid.
+This is not to say you should avoid the beach.
+Looking at the map from Texas Beach Watch, current levels for most of Galveston Island are low, but there are a few hot spots to avoid.